-Less than four hours from London, Marrakech is a destination that couldn’t be more different from our drizzly winter streets.
+Less than four hours from London, All Inclusive hotels in Marrakech is a destination that couldn’t be more different from our drizzly winter streets.
 It’s still warm during the day in the winter months, and for shopping, the souks (markets) in the medinas can’t be beaten for unusual, often hand-made goods at reasonable prices.

 Argan oil, the latest wonder product to hit UK shelves, is available in many Marrakech shops.
 It’s used by Moroccans for cooking, but its uses in beauty range from nourishing hair masks to a real treat for the skin.
 Likewise, rosewater is viewed as a cooking ingredient for fragrant desserts, but can also be used as gentle skin refresher.
 Because it is safe to eat, the rosewater you’ll find here is generally pure and unadulterated with preservatives or other additives.